Skip to main content

-This leaflet looks at types of muscle weakness and discusses the wide range of problems which may cause them.
-These range from the very common to the very rare.
+This leaflet looks at types of muscle weakness and discusses the wide range of problems which can cause them.
+Some of these causes are very common and others are very rare.
 Some are mild and reversible; others are not.
 Most can be improved by exercise and physiotherapy.

-Muscle weakness is a common complaint but the word weakness has a wide range of meanings, including tiredness, reduced power and failure to work at all.
-There is an even broader range of possible causes.
+Muscle weakness is a common complaint but the word weakness can mean different things to different people - including tiredness, reduced power and failure to work at all.

 Primary or true muscle weakness

-This shows itself as an inability to perform what you want to do with a muscle, even the first time you try.
-There is a reduction in the force which the muscle can exert, however hard you try.
+This is an inability to perform normal actions with the muscle, even on the first try.
+There is a reduction in the force which the muscle can exert, however hard the attempt is made.
 The muscle is not working properly - it has become abnormal.

-When this kind of weakness occurs the muscles are often floppier than usual and reduced in bulkiness.
-It can happen, for example, following stroke.
+When this kind of weakness occurs, the muscles are often floppier than usual and are reduced in bulkiness.
+It can happen, for example, following a stroke.
 It is also seen in a condition called muscular dystrophy (discussed further below).
 Both of these conditions result in weakened muscles which cannot move the usual load.
 It's a real change in muscle power.

 Muscle tiredness